 - i.
 An additional appointment is not necessary to provide this education.
 It can be incorporated into other appointments. - ii.
 Exit counseling must still be provided to a pregnant woman who is planning on recertifying after her delivery.
 If she received exit counseling at the end of her pregnancy and recertified as postpartum or breastfeeding, an abbreviated exit counseling session may be offered at the end of her postpartum certification. - b.
 Quick WIC Tips (Exit Counseling) includes the following messages: - i.
 Healthy diet - ii.
 Continued breastfeeding, if appropriate - iii.
 Immunizations - iv.
 Dental Health - v.
 Health risks of alcohol, tobacco, and drugs - vi.
 Importance of folic acid - c.
 This education must be documented in the participant's record by checking the topic "Quick WIC Tips/Exit Counseling" in the Nutrition Education screen.
-In the Pamphlets Provided section, check "Quick WIC Tips" if the handout is issued to the participant. - X. Nutrition Education Created by Local Agencies. - a.
-Local agencies may create their own nutrition education materials, including classes, handouts, bulletin boards, self-paced modules, etc. When developing nutrition education classes, please consider: - i. the needs of clinic populations; choose topics that address these needs. - ii. various household situations - iii. various religious and cultural values - iv. literacy level - v. readability (graphic design, color choices, font, white space, etc.) - b.
+In the Pamphlets Provided section, check "Quick WIC Tips" if the handout is issued to the participant. - X.IX.
+Nutrition education materials created by local agencies. - a.
+Local agencies may create their own nutrition education materials, including classes, handouts, bulletin boards, self-paced modules, etc. When developing nutrition education classes, please consider: - the needs of clinic populations; choose topics that address these needs. - ii. various household situations - iii. various religious and cultural values - iv. literacy level - v. readability (graphic design, color choices, font, white space, etc.) - b.
 Videos approved by the state nutrition team may be used as a class.
 Videos may also be used in conjunction with a class.

 - c.
-Sources used to create nutrition education materials must be referenced appropriately. - d.
+Sources used to create nutrition education materials must be referenced appropriately.

+- d.
 Nutrition education classes must be written in a traditional lesson plan format before submission to the state RD over nutrition education.
-This will include: - i.
-Topic and title. - ii.
-Goal(s) and measurable objectives. - iii.
-List of needed materials. - iv.
-Content - v.
-Learning activities. - vi.
-References. - e.
-The local agency nutrition coordinator must review all nutrition materials created by local staff and submit to the state RD over nutrition education (if unavailable, to any state RD) at least two weeks prior to implementation for review and approval.
-Electronic submission is strongly preferred (e-mail). - f.
-Nutrition education materials from USDA, FNS, and other federal health and nutrition programs, such as SNAP or EFNEP, may be used locally after approval by the local agency nutrition coordinator. - Nutrition education materials from other sources must be reviewed by the local agency nutrition coordinator and submitted to the state RD over nutrition education for approval prior to use. - XI.
-Nutrition Education Committee (NEC) - a.
-Each fiscal year (October 1), the president of the Utah Association of WIC Administrators (UAWA) shall provide recommendations of local staff who can serve on this committee to the state RD over nutrition education. - b.
-The Nutrition Education Committee (NEC) will meet as needed at least quarterly.
-Meetings will be held virtually. - c.
-Local staff on this committee may not serve more than two consecutive years to ensure a diverse and varied committee composition.
+This will include:

+- i.
+Topic and title.

+- ii.
+Goal(s) and measurable objectives.

+- iii.
+List of needed materials.

+- iv.
+Content

+- v.
+Learning activities.

+- vi.
+References.

+- e.
+The local agency nutrition coordinator must review all nutrition materials created by local staff and submit to the state RD over nutrition education (if unavailable, to any state RD) at least two weeks prior to implementation for review and approval. -Electronic submission is strongly preferred (e-mail).

+- f.
+Nutrition education materials from USDA, FNS, and other federal health and nutrition programs, such as SNAP or EFNEP, may be used locally after approval by the local agency nutrition coordinator.

+- Nutrition education materials from other sources must be reviewed by the local agency nutrition coordinator and submitted to the state RD over nutrition education for approval prior to use.

+X. Nutrition Education Materials.